 Although I can’t recall my first fish, I do remember the first photograph of me with fishing pole in hand.
+I wanted to learn how to catch sailfish.
 I was perched on a rock.
 Behind and below me on another rock was a woman of good shape in a bathing suit.
 I wore an absurdly large beret that melted around my pea-head on all sides.
 I held the cane pole with two hands.
 Somewhere beyond the vision of the lens my line dropped into Lake Como in Italy.
 I had been placed on that rock by one of the staff of the Villa d’Este Hotel where Mother, my nana Raymonde, and I were holed up for a few months.
 It was 1952.
 The American dollar bought a lot of Villa d’Este in 1952.
 I was five years old.

 Mother had rocketed through marriage number two in record time and was ready for a little hell-raising in the European style.
 Suffice it to say, she had no trouble finding a date.
 She was funny and smart and had read the right books.
 Fluent in French.
 And were she standing next Ava Gardner, Clark Gable might have said, “I don’t know.
 I like ‘em both.”